 “Solutions” to Avoid

-There are a number of DIY “solutions” that many homeowners use to get rid of garbage disposal odor or fix clogs.
+There are many DIY “solutions” that many homeowners use to get rid of garbage disposal odor or fix clogs.
 The vast majority of these “solutions” are ineffective, or worse, damaging.
-As mentioned above, using common drain-cleaning chemicals to unclog your garbage disposal is a bad idea, as these chemicals can corrode your garbage disposal’s hardware.
+As mentioned above, using common drain-cleaning chemicals to unclog your unit is a bad idea, as these chemicals can corrode your garbage disposal’s hardware.
 Another garbage disposal cleaning “solution” to avoid include is the use of citrus fruit to clean blades.
 The highly acidic juice of citrus fruits may dissolve some buildup, but it will also corrode your blades.

 Professional Plumbing Solutions at 1-800-anytyme

 If you have a smelly garbage disposal that you just can’t fix, it’s a good idea to hire a plumber to help you find a solution.
-Professional plumbing teams like ours here at 1-800-anytyme use advanced tools and technology to inspect plumbing systems and stop unwanted odors at their source.
+Professional plumbing teams like ours use advanced tools and technology to inspect plumbing systems and stop unwanted odors at their source.
 We have decades of experience dealing with garbage disposals and plumbing configurations of all shapes and sizes.
-In addition to our troubleshooting and cleaning services, we also offer garbage disposal repairs and full-scale garbage disposal replacements to properties across the greater San Diego area.
-I’ve you’ve got a garbage disposal problem, there is no better team to call.
+In addition to our troubleshooting and cleaning services, we also offer repairs and full-scale replacements to properties across the greater San Diego area.
+If you have a garbage disposal problem, there is no better team to call.

 Call Our Plumbers for Fast and Reliable 24/7 Service